 The employees and applicants for employment shall be treated with fairness, dignity, and respect and the individuals shall be evaluate according to their job-related skills and qualifications for employment decisions.
 There shall be no discrimination in hiring or during the employment lifecycle, whether active or by means of passive support on the grounds of age, nationality or ethnicity, religion, political beliefs, sexual orientation, gender identity or expression, physical ability or any other characteristic protected by law or ILO Conventions.

-There shall be zero tolerance of any form of discrimination and any physical or mental harassment or abuse, expressed verbally or non-verbally.
+There shall be zero tolerance of any form of discrimination and any physical action of the physical bacacement or abuse tion and any physical or mental harassment or abuse, expressed verbally or non-verbally.
 Behaviour, language, and physical contact, that is sexual, coercive, threatening, abusive or exploitative must prohibited.
 Each employee's personal dignity, privacy and rights and employees must be respected and shall be protected by law or the International Labour Organization (ILO) Conventions.
 Public warnings and/or punishment systems must be prohibited.

-Fair Treatment
+Guide Fair Treatment

-- ▶ Implement and communicate policies and/or practices for recruitment, remuneration, employment, non-discrimination, work environment, task delegation and equal opportunities to employees. - ➤ Foster a discrimination free work culture and develop a workplace where people feel included and safe to contribute and challenge, which promote equal opportunities for and treatment of its employees. - ▶ Implement easily accessible reporting mechanisms, such as whistleblowing channel, investigations and sanctions, which enable employees to use these systems freely without fear of reprisal or retaliation.
+Implement and communicate policies and/or practices for recruitment, remuneration, employment, non-discrimination, work environment, task delegation and equal opportunities to employees.

+- Foster a discrimination free work culture and develop a workplace where people feel included and safe to contribute and challenge, which promote equal opportunities for and treatment of its employees. - Implement easily accessible reporting mechanisms, such as whistleblowing channel, investigations and sanctions, which enable employees to use these systems freely without fear of reprisal or retaliation.

-Fair Treatment
+Verifying compliance Fair Treatment